 STORIES OF CHANGE

-Chancellor Reed has touched countless lives in his tenure with the CSU.
-Read memories and well-wishes from prominent California figures below, or share your own story.
+Chancellor Reed touched countless lives in his tenure with the CSU.
+Read memories and well wishes from prominent California figures below.

 California has been fortunate to have Charlie Reed as Chancellor of the California State University system.
 As our economy has come to demand more jobs that require a university education, Chancellor Reed has provided unsurpassed leadership in helping us meet the challenge.
 He has worked tirelessly to ensure that the students of the California State University receive a world-class education at an affordable price.
 Charlie has been an inspiration to all of us who care about the future of California.
 I send him my thanks and personal best wishes."